 Each asana is taught one at a time during Mysore practice.
 Once you understand how to navigate your limbs into a posture and you remember how to approach it safely, you learn the next posture.
 So you don’t start out with a difficult posture, you start slowly and build one upon the other.

 Developing a consistent practise time creates a healthy pattern of doing your yoga practise.
 This also means that the yoga becomes part of life which is different to “I’m going to go to yoga today!” and then doing it once a week.
-This is where injuries often occur when we try to do a strong practice such as ashtanga on a random basis.

 It’s recommended for beginning students to practise three times a week building up to five days per week.
 When you begin, the practice will only be about an hour.
 And slowly with time, the length of your practice develops as will the sincerity and quality..
 It won’t take long to bring the vitality and wisdom you receive from your morning yoga practice, right into your day so you can feel good and do good.